Mominnaim/Scary_Game/README.md

-GOAL: the goal of the game is to kill the monster and get your daughter back.
+***GOAL: the goal of the game is to kill the monster and get your daughter back.**

-* It is a game of pick on the three paths
+This game will require you to pick one of the three paths as listed below:

                                           -> Demon path (LOSE)